jafingerhut/flokkun-pakka/README-status.md

 TODO: Consider investigating whether this is a bug in the implementation that can be fixed, without a lot of effort.

+Only uses of floating point operations I see are:

++ The double array `pref` is used during table creation time.
++ For calculating memory access statistics.